-- A102.
-In responding to fraud or suspected fraud identified during the engagement, it may be appropriate for the assurance practitioner to, for example: - (a) Discuss the matter with the responsible party. - (b) Request the responsible party to consult with an appropriately qualified third party, such as the its legal counsel or a regulator. - (c) Consider the implications of the matter in relation to other aspects of the engagement, including the assurance practitioner's risk assessment and the reliability of written representations from the responsible party. - (d) Obtain legal advice about the consequences of different courses of action. - (e) Communicate with third parties (for example, a regulator). - (f) Withhold the assurance report. - (g) Withdraw from the engagement. - A103.
-The actions noted in paragraph A102 may be appropriate in responding to non-compliance or suspected non-compliance with laws and regulations identified during the engagement.
-It may also be appropriate to describe the matter in an Other Matter paragraph in the assurance report in accordance with paragraph 100 of this Standard, unless the assurance practitioner: - (a) Concludes that the non-compliance has a material effect on the general purpose water accounting report and has not been adequately reflected in the general purpose water accounting report; or - (b) Is precluded by the responsible party from obtaining sufficient appropriate evidence to evaluate whether non-compliance that may be material to the general purpose water accounting report has, or is likely to have, occurred, in which case paragraph 51 of ASAE 3000 applies.
+- A110.
+In responding to fraud or suspected fraud identified during the engagement, it may be appropriate for the assurance practitioner to, for example: - (a) Discuss the matter with the responsible party. - (b) Request the responsible party to consult with an appropriately qualified third party, such as the its legal counsel or a regulator. - (c) Consider the implications of the matter in relation to other aspects of the engagement, including the assurance practitioner's risk assessment and the reliability of written representations from the responsible party. - (d) Obtain legal advice about the consequences of different courses of action. - (e) Communicate with third parties (for example, a regulator). - (f) Withhold the assurance report. - (g) Withdraw from the engagement. - A111.
+The actions noted in paragraph A110 may be appropriate in responding to non-compliance or suspected non-compliance with law and regulation identified during the engagement.
+It may also be appropriate to describe the matter in an Other Matter paragraph in the assurance report in accordance with paragraph 104 of this Standard, unless the assurance practitioner: - (a) Concludes that the non-compliance has a material effect on the general purpose water accounting report and has not been adequately reflected in the general purpose water accounting report; or - (b) Is precluded by the responsible party from obtaining sufficient appropriate evidence to evaluate whether non-compliance that may be material to the general purpose water accounting report has, or is likely to have, occurred, in which case paragraph 66 of ASAE 3000 applies.

 Procedures Regarding the General Purpose Water Accounting Report Aggregation Process (Ref: Para.
-52L-52R)
+56L-56R)

-A104.
-As noted in paragraph A62, as reporting of water assets and water liabilities evolves, it can be expected that so too will the level of sophistication, documentation and formality of water information systems relevant to the quantification and reporting of water assets and water liabilities.
+A112.
+As noted in paragraph A63, as water accounting and reporting evolves, it can be expected that so too will the level of sophistication, documentation and formality of related water information systems.
 In immature water information systems, the aggregation process may be very informal.
 In more sophisticated systems, the aggregation process may be more systematic and formally documented.
-The nature, and also the extent, of the assurance practitioner's procedures with respect to adjustments and the manner in which the assurance practitioner agrees or reconciles the general purpose water accounting report with the underlying records depends on the nature and complexity of the water accounting and reporting process and the related risks of material misstatement.
+The nature, and also the extent, of the assurance practitioner's procedures with respect to adjustments and obtaining evidence that the general purpose water accounting report agrees with, or reconciles to, the underlying records depends on the nature and complexity of the water accounting and reporting process and the related risks of material misstatement.

 Additional Procedures (Ref: Para.
-53L-53R)
+57L-57R)

-A105.
+A113.
 An assurance engagement is an iterative process, and information may come to the assurance practitioner's attention that differs significantly from that on which the determination of planned procedures was based.
 As the assurance practitioner performs planned procedures, the evidence obtained may cause the assurance practitioner to perform additional procedures.
 Such procedures may include asking the responsible party to examine the matter(s) identified by the assurance practitioner, and to make adjustments to the general purpose water accounting report if appropriate.

 Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement (Ref: Para.
-53L)
+57L)